-difference between the temperature of the electromagnetic device or a Overtemperature Δθ31 part thereof and the ambient temperature materials in accordance with DIN VDE 0580.
+Operating condition at operating temperature condition at which the steady-state temperature is reached.
+The part thereof and the ambient temperature materials in accordance with DIN VDE 0580.
 The individual insulating materials are classified by insulation classes to DIN IEC 85.